 Key consideration 4:

-A Counter Credit Party (CCP) should cover its current and potential future exposures to each participant fully with a high degree of confidence using margin and other prefunded financial resources (see Principle 5 on collateral and Principle 6 on margin).
+A Central Counterparty (CCP) should cover its current and potential future exposures to each participant fully with a high degree of confidence using margin and other prefunded financial resources (see Principle 5 on collateral and Principle 6 on margin).

-This consideration does not apply to UNISS since the system is not a CCP.
+This does not apply to UNISS since the system is not a CCP.

 Key consideration 5: